We as a country have had our failures comprising of major businesses, companies, and startups that failed in Australia in the last few years.

 We still could not find the reason for the drop.
 However, we did explore further to look at the reason for this impediment. i.e., what is it that stopped entrepreneurs from starting new startups.

-As per 2018 stats by the Small Business Administration (SBA)- around within the first year of starting a business, one-fifth of businesses fail.
+As per 2018 stats by the Small Business Administration (SBA)- around within the first year of following the steps to register a company and getting started, one-fifth of businesses fail.
 After 10 years, the survival rate is one-third of the surviving startups. (source: https://www.businessknowhow.com/startup/business-failure.htm)

 While it is said that, it takes a minimum of four years before you’ve actually ‘set-up’ your business, seven to ten years is what you’re looking to see your initial plan come true.
 (As long as you’re realistic)